 Technology and automation opportunities

 Identify tasks that benefit from automation and advanced technology solutions.
-Accounts can outsource experts for fostering modern tools to improve efficiency.
+Accounts can outsource experts for leveraging modern technology to improve efficiency.

 Automated invoice processing, AI-powered data entry and cloud-based reporting systems that would be costly to implement independently.